Moka Kuwagata: Early career

 Kuwagata started judo at the age of 7 at the Hyogo Shonen Kodama-kai.
 Her senior at the dojo was Uta Abe.
-In her fifth year of elementary school, she participated in the 40kg+ class at the National Elementary School Judo Championships but lost in the third round.
-In her sixth year, she lost in the second round of the 45kg+ class.
-In her second year at Shukugawa Gakuin Junior High School, she placed third in the 70kg class at the National Junior High School Judo Championships, and second in her third year.
+In her fifth year of elementary school, she participated in the 40 kg+ class at the National Elementary School Judo Championships but lost in the third round.
+In her sixth year, she lost in the second round of the 45 kg+ class.
+In her second year at Shukugawa Gakuin Junior High School, she placed third in the 70 kg class at the National Junior High School Judo Championships, and second in her third year.

 Kuwagata went on to Shukugawa High School and placed second in the All Japan Cadet Championships in her first year.
 In the Kinshuki Cup, she appeared as the vanguard in the semi-finals against Minamichikushi High School, where she won three consecutive matches by ippon, including a win against Koga Wakana with a o-koshi throw, but lost to the opposing vice captain, Sone Teru, with an uchi-mata throw.
 The entire team then lost to Sone, and they finished third.
 In the Inter-High School Championships, she won the 70 kg individual competition as a freshman, and although she did not participate in the team competition, she won thanks to the efforts of Abe Uta and others.
 In the National High School Championships, she came in second in the individual open-weight final, losing by waza-ari to Asobi Mami, a second-year student at Toin Gakuen High School.
 In her second year, Kuwagata won the All-Japan Cadet Championship.
 In the Inter-High School Championships, she came in third in the semi-finals, losing to Asobi, and in the team competition, she drew with the opposing ace Kuroda Aki in the final against Fuji Gakuen High School, but the team lost and came in second.
 In the All-Japan Junior Championships, she also came in third in the semi-finals, losing to Asobi.
 At the World Cadet Championships, she won all matches by ippon up until the semifinals, but lost to Ai Tsunoda of Spain by o-koshi in the finals and placed second.
 As a third-year student, she lost to Terada Utana, a fourth-year student at Toin University of Yokohama, in the semifinals of the Kodokan Cup, but still placed third.
 At the All Japan Championships, she won by disqualification against Asahina Sara of Big Tree, a former world champion in the over 78 kg class, in the second round, but lost to Hashimoto Akemi of Komatsu by uchi-mata and placed third.
 At this time, she said, "My goal is to win the gold medal at the (2024) Paris Olympics."